Nutterules/ZettelKasten/My Struggles.md

-My religious life is dead. it's ho
+My religious life is dead. it's hollow, unavailing and barren.